 The basic eligibility criterion for pursuing M.Com course is to have a graduation degree in commerce stream.
 As an alternative criterion, many universities accept any graduation degree with honors in economics or business/management studies for admission to M.Com course.
 A handful of reputed institutions and universities demand a minimum of 45-50% marks in graduation as a qualifying criterion to secure admission in their M.Com course.

-For students who have completed their BBS, BBA, BFIA or BBE, they should have at least 60% marks to be eligible for applying.
+Other M.Com courses details are for students who have completed their BBS, BBA, BFIA or BBE, they should have at least 60% marks to be eligible for applying.
 The selection of the applicant seeking admission to the degree course in these colleges is based on marks secured in the final merit i.e, total marks aggregated in the final exams of graduation and the entrance exam.

 After filling in the application form, the candidate will be selected according to the guidelines provided by the college.
 The candidate has to fulfill all the eligibility criteria to get selected for the personal interview round.
 After the completion of the selection rounds, the candidate will obtain the results regarding the admission.